 Now that you’ve read about the courses, you’re probably wondering when all this fun starts and how long do you get the privilege of running around on Antelope Island.
 Well, here’s that info.

-25K – This one will start at 9:00am, so you get to sleep in AND eat breakfast, plus finish a little early.
-You know.
-It doesn’t matter what time we start the 25K, there’s always a crowd out at the Elephant Head aid station.
+25K – This one will start at 9:00am on March 10th so you get to sleep in AND eat breakfast, plus finish a little early.
+Added bonus, you don’t have to share the trail with all of the 50K, 50 mile, and 100mile runners.

 For the 25K, no drop bags.
 What?
 Yep, no drop bags.
 Why do you need a drop bag to run a little 25K?
 I’ll bet you don’t put out drop bags for your 12 mile training runs.
 Think about it, you’re only going to be out there for a few hours, you can survive that long and for that far without your favorite little homemade rice bar, homemade gel, or whatever else you think you need to survive.